superymk/uberxmhf/bug_036/README.md

 Next steps
 * Write your own boot loader and call 0xbb07 (make sure Windows is good)
+* Consider SMM.
+Is it possible to easily detect use of SMM in VMX?
 * How does other TPM configurations fail?
 * Try on a newer machine